- Home

 Feeling overwhelmed

 It’s easy to feel overwhelmed when you or a family member has advanced cancer.
 An important part of supporting children is to ensure that you have support around you too.
-If you are feeling overwhelmed, you may find some of the following suggestions helpful.
+You may find some of the following suggestions helpful.

-- Get practical assistance and information from Cancer Council and other organisations to help ease your worries.
+- Get practical assistance and information from Cancer Council and other organisations.

 - Talk with your GP and consider getting a referral to a psychologist or psychiatrist, or speak with a counsellor.
-Depression and anxiety are common and they affect how you cope.
-Effective treatments are available.
+Depression and anxiety are common but effective treatments are available.

 - Consider using complementary therapies, such as massage, to manage stress.
 You could also try the relaxation and meditation exercises in our Finding Calm During Cancer podcast.

-- Use programs developed by Canteen, Camp Quality or Redkite.
+- Contact Cancer Hub on 1800 431 312 and ask Canteen, Camp Quality or Redkite.
 Lifeline and Kids Helpline both provide 24-hour phone counselling.

 → READ MORE: What do children need to know?